11 Foods that Prevent Blood Clots – How?

 Are There Herbs, Spices or Foods that Dissolve Blood Clots?

-Once again, no food, spices or herbs herb can directly dissolve blood clots, but some foods may help reduce the risk of clot formation and support overall cardiovascular health.
+Once again, no food, spices or herbs can directly dissolve blood clots, but some foods may help reduce the risk of clot formation and support overall cardiovascular health.
 These include:

 1. Garlic: Contains allicin, which may have blood-thinning properties.